ph1lj-6321/Resistor_calc/README.md

 #My contribution is this line
-# Now added this line
+# Now added this line Sept